Conscious Eating is her secret.

 If you have ever watched a dog eat his food, or even a dog treat, you may have noticed that he often swallows it, practically whole, and is almost always looking for more.
 That’s probably where we get the expression “wolf” your food, which means to gobble it down without really tasting it, and usually with little or no satisfaction.

-This does not qualify as conscious eating!
+Needless to say, this does not qualify as conscious eating!

 Unlike our canine companions, we humans have been given a discriminating taste and an appreciation for the food we eat.
 We also have built-in mechanisms, of hunger and satiety, to help us eat what we need in the proper amounts.